 The plants can get 4- to 8-feet (1 to 2.5 m.) tall in natural settings but are more likely to achieve only 2 to 3 feet (0.5 to 1 m.) as a Brazilian candle houseplant.
 Leaves are lance-shaped, evergreen, and glossy on the upper side with a slightly furry texture on the underside.
 Flowers arise in spring and fall, but, in the home interior, they can be coaxed to bloom at any time of the year.

 Pavonia Brazilian candles can be found at nursery centers and as a gift plant through florists.
 They can also be propagated from softwood cuttings in spring or from seed.
 The flowers become seed pods, which may be sown in flats.

-Brazilian candle plant needs temperatures of 60 to 80 degrees Fahrenheit (15-26 C) for best growth but can survive temperatures down to 30 and 40 degrees F. (-1 to 4 C).
+Brazilian candle plant needs temperatures of 60 to 80 degrees Fahrenheit (15-26 C.) for best growth but can survive temperatures down to 30 and 40 F. (-1 to 4 C).

 Care of Brazilian Candles

-Plant and repot them in a loam-based houseplant soil and keep the soil moderately moist all year around.
+Plant and repot them in a loam-based houseplant soil and keep the soil moderately moist all year round.

 Brazilian candle houseplants benefit from spritzing with water to increase humidity, especially in winter when heaters dry out the air.
 You can also set the pot on a saucer filled with pebbles and water, so evaporation will add moisture to the air.